CS639-Data-Management-for-Data-Science/f24/p4/README.md

 ## :outbox_tray: Submission

 - GitHub Classroom will automatically select your last pushed commit before the deadline as your submission.
+- You can also run `autograder.py` locally by invoking `pytest autograder.py`.
+If you don't have pytest: `pip3 install pytest`

 - The structure of the required files for your submissions is as follows:
 ```